alibaba/yalantinglibs/website/docs/en/coro_rpc/coro_rpc_client.md

 coro_rpc supports using OpenSSL to encrypt connections.
 After installing OpenSSL and importing yalantinglibs into your project with CMake's `find_package` or `fetch_content`, you can enable SSL support by setting the CMake option YLT_ENABLE_SSL=ON.
 Alternatively, you might manually add the YLT_ENABLE_SSL macro and manually link to OpenSSL.

 Once SSL support has been enabled, users can invoke the `init_ssl` function before establishing a connection to the server.
 This will create an encrypted link between the client and the server.
-It¡¯s important to note that the coro_rpc server must also be compiled with SSL support enabled, and the `init_ssl` method must be called to enable SSL support before starting the server.
+Itâ€™s important to note that the coro_rpc server must also be compiled with SSL support enabled, and the `init_ssl` method must be called to enable SSL support before starting the server.

 For one -way SSL authentication(server authentication only),you can use the `init_ssl` function before establishing a connection:The first parameter is the base path where the SSL certificates are located, and the second parameter is the CA certificate filename for verifying the server.